Discovering India in 30 Days

 Once we had our itinerary planned it was time to look for accommodation.

-I usually use booking.com which really helped us a lot.
-In every city we chose a place with breakfast included, that was in our proce range.
+I usually use Booking.com which really helped us a lot.
+In every city we chose a place with breakfast included, that was in our price range.
 The prices vary greatly all around India, we paid 8€ per person per night in Delhi where we shared a triple room and 50€ per person per night at the Sariska tiger reserve where we had 2 suites with private pool.
 We always made sure to check out the location on google street view if possible to make sure we can also walk around comfortably once it‘s dark.

 We tried to make the most of our time so after we had booked the main things, we wanted to look into tours or special activities.
-As already mentioned, after Delhi, we visited the Sariska tiger reserve where we booked a Safari.
+As already mentioned, after Delhi, we visited the Sariska tiger reserve where we did a Safari.
 We unfortunately didn‘t see any tigers but it was still a very beautiful experience.
 I believe for better chances of tiger sighting you should visit Ranthambore park.
-We saw that Jodhpur is right at the beginning of the Thar desert, so we looked into getyourguide.com to find some overnight trip there and we chose one that would pick us up in Jodhpur and bring us to a village family‘s home near Osian where we stayed one night.
+We saw that Jodhpur is right at the beginning of the Thar desert, so we looked into getyourguide to find some overnight trip there and we chose one that would pick us up in Jodhpur and bring us to a village family‘s home near Osian where we stayed one night.

 If you‘re planning to visit more places close to eachother (so like 4hrs in India) I would book a private driver but I‘ll write more about that later on.

-The last thing we did in our planning process was to look into transportation, this is something you can do pretty spontaneously to be honest but we did some of the planning before getting to india.
+The last thing we did in our planning process was to look into transportation, this is something you can do pretty spontaneously to be honest but we did some of the planning before getting to India.

 We knew we had to take a plane from Jodhpur to Bangalore, which we booked some days before reaching India and we wanted to take either a train or a car between the other places.